In many parts of the country, springtime is full of rain and fluctuating weather. One day it’s 70 degrees, the next it can be in the 40s.

 - Change the crockpot temperature to high, and let it thicken for 20 to 30 minutes.
 It will look cloudy.
 After the 20- to 30-minute period, the soup should be thickening.

 - Return the temperature to a low setting.
-Add the Cheddar, and stir into the pot.
+Add the Cheddar, and stir

 - Let the soup cook for an additional 20 minutes.
 The cheese will melt, and the soup will continue to thicken.